First SFT, Second RL, Third UPT: Continual Improving Multi-Modal LLM Reasoning via Unsupervised Post-Training: Experiments

 \textbf{Benchmarks.} We evaluate our method on four popular multi-modal mathematical reasoning benchmarks: MathVision~\cite{wang2025mathvision}, {MathVista}~\cite{lu2023mathvista}, {MathVerse}~\cite{zhang2024mathverse}, and {We-Math}~\cite{qiao2024we}.
 These benchmarks offer comprehensive evaluations with diverse problem types, including geometry, charts, and tables, featuring multi-subject and meticulously categorized visual math challenges across various knowledge concepts and granularity levels.
 We provide more details in Appendix~\ref{app:bench}.

 \textbf{Implementation Details.} We adopt the EasyR1~\cite{zheng2025easyr1} framework for multi-modal unsupervised post-training, which is based on GRPO.
 Specifically, we set the training episodes to 15, and use AdamW optimizer~\cite{loshchilov2017decoupled} with a learning rate of \(1 \times 10^{-6}\), weight decay of \(1 \times 10^{-2}\), and gradient clipping at a maximum norm of 1.0.
 The KL divergence constraint $\beta$ in GRPO is set to 0.01 to stabilize the training.
 The vision tower of the multi-modal model is also tuned without freezing.
+In our training, we use a rollout temperature of 0.7, which strikes a good balance: lower temperatures produce low-diversity outputs, while higher temperatures often lead to lower-quality outputs.
+Within each episode, we perform one rollout group ($G$=10) per data point.
 Other hyperparameters follow the default settings provided in the EasyR1 framework.